hjeldin/HILAS/README.md

-HILAS -  Hardware in the loop architecture for simulation and task testing
+HILAS -  Hardware in the loop architecture for simulation and task testing  {#mainpage}
 ========

 Developed during KUKA challenge 2013.